 See the Project FeederWatch guidelines for feeding birds in your yard and more tips on backyard birds.

 - Energetic models suggest that a half-ounce chickadee needs to eat about 10 calories per day to survive.
 That’s equivalent to about one-twentieth of an ounce of peanut butter.

 - Chickadees will busily store food for later when they find a ready supply, such as your bird feeder.
 If you offer them sunflower seeds they’ll usually shell the seed first by holding it between their feet and hammering it apart with their beak.
 Then they'll fly off to stash it.

 - The evergreen forests of the Western mountains periodically suffer massive outbreaks of tree-killing insects such as bark beetles and needle miners.
 When this happens, it’s all-you-can-eat for Mountain Chickadees.
 During a lodgepole needle miner outbreak in Arizona, one chickadee was found with 275 of the tiny caterpillars in its stomach at one time.

 - Mountain Chickadees incubate their eggs almost a full week longer than their near-twins, the Black-capped Chickadees do.
 Some scientists think this is an evolutionary change that’s been made possible by Mountain Chickadees’ tendency to nest inside harder-walled trees, which are safer from predators.

-- The oldest recorded Mountain Chickadee was a male, and at least 10 years, 1 month old when he was identified by his band, alive in the wild in Utah in 1974.
-He had been banded in the same state in 1965.
+- The oldest recorded Mountain Chickadee was a male and at least 10 years, 1 month old when he was identified alive in the wild in Utah in 1974.
+He was originally banded there in 1965.